MAST30034-Applied-Data-Science/mast30034-project-1-pl0203/README.md

 ## README example
 This is an example `README.md` for students to use. **Please change this to your requirements**.

-**Research Goal:** My research goal is tip analysis for credit card payments
+**Research Goal:** Demand Estimation for Trips from New York Airports

-**Timeline:** The timeline for the research area is 2018 - 2021.
+**Timeline:** The timeline for the research area is 2018 - 2019.

-To run the pipeline, please visit the `scripts` directory and run the files in order:
+To run the pipeline, please visit the project directory and run the files in order:
-1. `download.py`: This downloads the raw data into the `data/raw` directory.
+1. `scripts\download.py`: This downloads the raw data into the `data/raw` directory.
-2. `preprocess.ipynb`: This notebook details all preprocessing steps and outputs it to the `data/curated` directory.
+2. `notebook\preprocess.ipynb`: This notebook details all preprocessing steps and outputs it to the `data/curated` directory.
-3. `analysis.ipynb`: This notebook is used to conduct analysis on the curated data.
+3. `notebook\analysis.ipynb`: This notebook is used to conduct analysis on the curated data.
-4. `model.py` and `model_analysis.ipynb`: The script is used to run the model from CLI and the notebook is used for analysing and discussing the model.
+4. `notebook\model.ipynb`: The notebook is used to run the model, for analysing and discussing the model.